mdjawadulhasanbs23/Test/README.md

-# How to Run the Project Locally
+# MSFA

+Welcome to our MSFA GitHub repository!
+This repository contains the source code for our MSFA application.
+Below, you'll find essential information to help you understand, contribute to, and deploy the project.

 ## Prerequisites

 Before you begin, ensure that you have the following installed on your machine: